pondersource/peppol-php/docs/ngi-assure-proposal.md

 * plugging this functionality straight into existing open source bookkeeping systems (in particular Odoo and ERPNext, which are both in Python)
 * adding a public key discovery scheme which allows users to self-host their identity on their own domain name.

-In order to increase the impact of e-Invoicing on humanity, we want to enable direct sender-to-receiver document sending as well as the gateway-verified path.
-In this case, the receiver will not be able to rely on identity verification by a sending gateway, nor on the signature checking carried out by the receiving gateway, so the sender needs to publish their own public key information (for instance using WebID or other established https-based mechanisms), and the receiver needs to discover the sender's public key from the addressbook entry they have.

 For instance, if you receive an invoice which purports to be from https://sender.com/#peppol, you would retrieve that URL as a public JSON-LD document, extract the public key information, and check the signature on the invoice.
 If your addressbook shows you already do business with the company whose website is https://sender.com then you know you have a reason to trust this sender, even though both sender and receiver avoided the need for access to the official EU-based Peppol network.

-We looked at the landscape of open source bookkeeping systems (https://github.com/federatedbookkeeping/research/blob/main/open-source-erp.md#accounting-and-erp), measuring their activity by number of unique monthly code contributors on GitHub.
-The top three is Odoo (Python), Dolibarr (PHP), ERPNext (Python).

-There are four open source implementations of Peppol's current AS4 transport protocol in Java, and one in C#.

 # Have you been involved with projects or organisations relevant to this project before?
 And if so, can you tell us a bit about your contributions?
 Yes.
 I (Michiel de Jong) recently founded Stichting Ponder Source which is a non-profit startup aimed at open source software development and promoting open protocols in the world of bookkeeping.
 We now have two employees (Triantafullenia Doumani and myself).